jddunn/restless/README.md

 ```
 ^ When running the Docker container, an env var `APP_ENV` should be set to `docker` (this var only needs to be set if using Docker).
 The param `source` would ideally be set to the home / root dir of the host drive (for full protection) or is whatever dir you want to be scanning,  and`target` must always point to the dir containing the Dockerfile and app files.

-$ useful for eventual dynamic analysis of files, when they will need to be tested in an isolated place).
+This will also be useful for eventual dynamic analysis of files, when they will need to be tested in an isolated place).

 ### Using Docker-Compose